Data Science

 Reading Time: 12 min.

 FOSDEM is a non-commercial, volunteer-organized, two-day conference celebrating free and open-source software development.
 The conference has a geographic focus on European open source ecosystems and projects.
 FOSDEM is primarily aimed at developers, across the entire range of software and aims to enable them to meet and discuss the status of projects.
-We look into ten years of FOSDEM conference data to start getting to grips with the open source phenomenon and also explore techniques for data review and exploratory data analysis using (of course) open source python tools.

-Representing Matrices as JSON Objects: Part 1
+Representing Matrices as JSON Objects: Part 1 - General Considerations

-Representing Matrices as JSON Objects: Part 1
+Representing Matrices as JSON Objects: Part 1 - General Considerations

 Representing a matrix as a JSON object is a task that appears in many modern data science contexts, in particular when one wants to exchange matrix data online.
 While there is no universally agreed way to achieve this task in all circumstances, in this series of posts we discuss a number of options and the associated tradeoffs.

-Reading Time: 13 min.
+Reading Time: 17 min.

-Motivation and Objective Representing a matrix as a JSON object is a task that appears in many modern data science contexts, in particular when one wants to exchange matrix data online.
-There is no universally agreed way to achieve this task and various options are available depending on the matrix type and the programming tools and environment one has available.
-Matrices are not native structures in general purpose computing environments.
-They are typically handled with speficic packages (modules, extensions or libraries).
+Representing a Matrix as a JSON object is a task that appears in many modern data science contexts, in particular when one wants to exchange matrix data online in a portable manner.
+There is no universally agreed way to achieve this task and various options are available depending on the matrix data characteristics and the programming tools and computational environment one has available.

 Class Inheritance in Data Science